Chrisae9/Split/README.md

 # Split

-A react app to split a grocery bill between contributors.
+A React application to split a grocery bill between contributors.

 ## Setup